Alexandra-Miller/personal-website/README.md

 ## Deploy Instructions:

-To deploy simply run `sudo deploy.sh $NAME` where $NAME is the name of a valid google cloud server running linux.
+To deploy update the config with your settings and enter ./deploy.sh.